bruab/bruab.github.io/_posts/2023-12-31-i-just-sell-books.md

 - I _really like_ writing books
 - I've actually sold some books

+## BEsT PracTIceS for oNLiNe crEatOrs

-A standard business model as an oNlInE crEatOr is to have a "ladder" of products.
+A standard business model as an oNLiNe crEatOr is to have a "ladder" of products.
 The free stuff on social media, maybe a book, a paid course that costs a bit more, a deluxe course that costs more than that, some sort of elite coaching or consulting service that's the most expensive of all.

 Most of the work that goes into running a business like that sounds terrible to me.
 So I had this wild idea: What if I just sold books?